Gegori1/Modelado-Preedictivo/Homework_NN/Report/Report_NN_Regression.md

 ![Correlation plot](correlation.png)

 Figure 2: Correlation plot
+Gegori1/DL_Specialization
 ### Benchmark models

 Seven linear models were trained to check their predictive power.

 - Linear regression, with and without standardization:

-In the first place a linear regression model was fitted with the predictors without transformation.
+A linear regression model was fitted with the predictors and no transformation.
 It was found that the model was slower to train, than the one with standardization transformation, but the predictive power remained unchanged.
 Therefore, this transformation was applied to the rest of the models.

 ![Linear model.
 Real vs Predicted](real_predicted_lr.png)